myapos/Greek2Greenglish/README.md

 1. In order to download Greek2GreenglishUpdated.jar file visit path https://github.com/myapos/Greek2Greenglish/tree/master/Greek2GreenglishUpdated/dist and select view raw.
    Then run Greek2Greenglish from command line giving java -jar Greek2GreenglishUpdated.jar.
 A simple GUI will be displayed.
+   Alternatively, you can run Greek2GreenglishUpdated.jar with double click but you have to give it execution permission first.
 2. User can select one or multiple text files with greek characters for refactoring to greenglish.

 3. After selection user can press refactor and complete the process.